Analysis | How Republicans are spinning their election fraud falsehoods now that many are acknowledging Biden’s win

 “I have significant concerns that the targeted violence against these election workers is going to have a chilling effect on turnout of election workers in the future,” he said.

 Republicans are in a transitional phase, politically speaking.
-Biden won; it’s time to admit it; but their base doesn’t want to acknowledge it.
+Biden won; it’s time to admit it.
+But their base doesn’t want to acknowledge it.
 This hearing showcased how Republicans are trying to bridge that gap with circular logic that raises the specter of fraud by using unproven Trump campaign claims about fraud to say there must be fraud.
 Johnson even framed the hearing as “freedom of thought.”

 All the better for Republicans, though, if keeping their voters concerned about Biden’s win helps them try to undermine his presidency next year.